 Singer and The Voice alum Melanie Martinez, 22, has released a second statement denying allegations of sexual assault, reports People.
 Earlier this month, her former friend Timothy Heller alleged that Martinez sexually assaulted her in June 2015.

-Martinez also thanks her fans "who took the time to research the timeline, analyze past Instagram photos," apparently referencing the #TimothyIsOverParty hashtag.
+Martinez also thanks her fans "who took the time to research the timeline, analyse past Instagram photos," apparently referencing the #TimothyIsOverParty hashtag.
 Heller has received a barrage of negative criticism and harassment on Twitter since sharing her story.
-On December 10, she wrote that "This is why victims don’t speak up.
+On 10th December she wrote that "This is why victims don’t speak up.
 I wouldn’t wish this upon anyone."

 In an interview with Newsweek, Heller said she was reluctant to come forward because "[Martinez's] fans see her as this angel who understands them."
 Heller chose to tell her story because "I've been reading all the #metoo stories, and though I'm obviously in support of the people coming forward, I wasn't sure if my story of being assaulted fit."
 In the #MeToo movement, stories have mainly focused on cisgender male-on-cisgender female assault, but Heller's story is one of the first mainstream stories about alleged queer female violence.